Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection: Method

 \section{Method}

 This chapter introduces a novel pipeline called \textbf{C}ut-\textbf{O}nce-and-\textbf{LE}a\textbf{R}n (COLER), designed for unsupervised instance segmentation and object detection.
 We first propose CutOnce, a training-free method that efficiently generates masks for multiple objects.
-Built upon prior work, CutOnce enhances object discovery by optimizing the edge weighting scheme and introducing a boundary enhancement strategy in the NCut algorithm.
-In addition, it incorporates a feature-ranking-based filtering module to retain a sufficient number of valuable object masks.
-Finally, we train a detector using the masks generated by CutOnce and further improve its performance through a self-training strategy.
+Built upon prior work, CutOnce enhances object discovery by optimizing the edge weighting scheme and introducing a boundary augmentation strategy in the NCut algorithm.
+In addition, it incorporates a rank feature filter to retain a sufficient number of valuable object masks.
+Finally, we train a detector using the masks generated by CutOnce and further improve its performance through self-training.